How to Nourish and Nurture a Gifted Child with ADHD

 A child doesn’t have to be “globally gifted” or have a high IQ — 130 or above, say — to be twice exceptional (2e).
 In fact, most 2e children have significant discrepancies within IQ, so an IQ score is not an accurate measure of what they can achieve.
 If a child has a significant strength in any area — verbal ability, nonverbal ability, fluid reasoning, or visual-spatial thinking — I consider her to be gifted.
 And if she also has ADHD, she is twice-exceptional.

-As a psychologist specializing in the 2e population — and also the parent of 2e children with ADHD — I’d like to share some thoughts on how parents can support and advocate for these complex children.
+As a psychologist specializing in the 2e population — and also the parent of 2e children with ADHD — I’d like to share some thoughts on how parents can support and advocate for the twice exceptional teen or child.

 1. Get an accurate diagnosis.